staabm/side-effects-detector/README.md

 ## Disclaimer

-This library is best used in cases where you want to analyze a give code does not or for sure contains side-effects.
+This library is best used in cases where you want to analyze a given code does not or for sure contains side-effects.

 It's a non goal to find the best possible answer for all cases.
 If you are in need of a fully fledged side-effect analysis, use more advanced tools like PHPStan.